yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 methods can be employed:

 * Limit the number of names or extensions;
-* Use keys with small public key representations, like ECDSA; or
+* Use keys with small public key representations, like ECDSA;
 * Use certificate compression.

 To achieve the latter, TLS 1.3 defines the `compress_certificate` extension in